koolohms/splitter/README.md

 # splitter
-WAVE functionality for the splitter device
+WAVE functionality for the POS Switch Interface device